dgpv/bsst/README.md

 * Warnings: possible issues dected while symbolically executing the script, that do not lead to script failure, but it is probably better to examine them and understand if they are problematic or not
-* Failures: Information on detected script failures, with opcode that might have caused the vailure, and stack contents at the this opcode was executed
+* Failures: Information on detected script failures, with opcode that might have caused the vailure, and stack contents at the moment this opcode would be executed
 * Progress log: if `--log-progress` is `true`, the details of checking of 'always true' conditions for enforced constraints, and 'only one possible value' for model values will be reported - namely, the 'probable cause' of why the condition is deemed always true or only one possible value is found, will be printed.